Greek government expected to avoid tax clash with shipping tycoons

 Any attempt to impose heavy taxes after decades of virtual fiscal freedom could provoke an exodus of oligarchs and businesses which are major employers, further damaging an economy that has endured years of crisis.

-Symeon Pariaros, chief administrative officer with Athens-run and New York-listed shipping firm Euroseas (ESEA.O), said he doubted the government would rapidly make major changes affecting shipping.
+Symeon Pariaros, chief administrative officer with Athens-run and New York-listed shipping firm Euroseas, said he doubted the government would rapidly make major changes affecting shipping.

 "My feeling is we will not see anything dramatic in the next months," he told Reuters, citing meetings between Syriza and the Union of Greek Shipowners.
 "I don't feel even this leftist radical government would dare to put at risk such an important industry in our country."